 - Yard Prevention.
 Keep the grass cut to 3 inches or less; this also reduces rodent habitat.
 Trim back vegetation along trails, paths, and yard edges.
 Remove debris and ground cover to discourage rodents.

-- Rid Your Yard Of Ticks: In heavily infested areas a F&W pest management specialist can make an application of an appropriately labeled residual pesticide.
+- Rid Your Yard Of Ticks: In heavily infested areas a F&W; pest management specialist can make an application of an appropriately labeled residual pesticide.
 The technician will concentrate on the areas most likely to harbor ticks such as along paths, trails, property lines, fence rows and the yard- woods interface.
 The first application should be in the early spring to reduce the larvae and nymphs that overwintered.

 - Removal of hosts: The reduction or elimination of rodents in the area immediately surrounding the house is helpful.
 This can be accomplished with the use of rodenticides and/or rodent traps placed in tamper-resistant stations and secure areas inaccessible to children and pets.

-American dog tick
+Common Name: American dog tick

 Scientific Name: Dermacentor variabilis